Culture of Rajasthan

-Rajasthan, the largest state in India (by area), is known for its rich cultural heritage, vibrant traditions, and historical significance.
+Rajasthan, the largest territorial state in India, is known for its rich cultural heritage, vibrant traditions, and historical significance.
 Rajasthani culture, which developed over the past millennia, is a blend of various elements, including music, dance, cuisine, festivals, art, and architecture.

 More than 74.9% of the population of Rajasthan is vegetarian, making it the Indian state with the highest percentage of vegetarians.

 Music and dance

 Rajasthani folk music is an integral part of the state’s cultural identity.
-It is characterized by its soulful melodies and traditional instruments such as the dholak, sitar, sarangi, and harmonium.
+It is characterized by its soulful melodies and traditional instruments, such as the dholak, sitar, sarangi, and harmonium.
 Folk songs often narrate tales of heroism, love, and devotion.
 The Manganiyars and Langas are two prominent communities known for their musical traditions.
 Their performances, which include ragas and devotional songs, are an essential part of Rajasthani culture.